 Fourth Fix

 Usually, GSvr related program may be installed on your computer.
 So one can check the softwares and programs downloaded or installed and see what is not in regular use.
 To do so, one simply has to go to the Control Panel and click on Programs to see the list of all the Programs.
-After doing so, one can delete and uninstall whatever programs are not being used.
-Lastly, restart the computer and check if GSvr related issues persist.

 Read Also: